MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/set-up-checklist.md

 - Azure AD _subscription_: A subscription separates billing, resources, and services.
 It's associated with a single tenant.

-- CMG _service name_: The common name of the CMG server authentication certificate.
+- CMG _service name_: The common name (CN) of the CMG server authentication certificate.
 Clients and the CMG connection point site system role communicate with this service name.
-For example, `GraniteFalls.Contoso.Com`.
+For example, `GraniteFalls.Contoso.Com` or `GraniteFalls.CloudApp.Net`.

 - CMG _deployment name_: The first part of the service name plus the Azure location for the cloud service deployment.
 For example, `GraniteFalls.CloudApp.Net`.
 The cloud service manager component of the service connection point uses this name when it deploys the CMG in Azure.
+The deployment name is always in an Azure domain.

 ## Checklist